ChristianCornelis/YieldComparisonTool/README.md

 - The App (unless people play around with it during review - pls no) will be populated with producer and Statistics Canada data for 2018 and 2019.
     - Producer data will be input by the Producer "Tester", so if you want to have that data pre-loaded you MUST enter that as the producer name at login.
 - By logging in with "admin" or "Admin" you simply don't have the ability to import producer data.
 I was going to extend this so that producers couldn't import StatsCan data, but didn't have time.
+-   - Don't use this login to compare yields, as no data will be present in the caches.
 - No testing was done for if Firebase query quotes are exceeded, or if database connections fail!

 ## Caching Behavior / Database Limitations